geckooooo/absclock/README.md

 * Each time component is a subcomponent of the prior one (immediate left).
 * Values for each time element are in chronological order.
 * Resolution is determined by what temporal elements, if any, are omitted from the far right.
+* Only works on Earth pending implementation of timezones on other planets or moons.

 ### To Do:
 * subepoch, subperiod support?